Considering an AZ Licence?

 It’s important to know that truck driving pay is somewhat fluid at the moment.
 Since it’s such an in-demand job, with a serious deficit of drivers, some outfits are willing to pay well above the average for talent.
 But, of course, as a new driver, you might not be able to command the best wages either.

-A good estimate for first year wages would be between $45,000 – $55,000, but you have to put be ready to put in the hours and miles to make it.
-That’s already well above the minimum wage in most areas, and -assuming you maintain a good record- they’ll only go upwards from there.
+A good estimate for first year wages would be between $45,000 – $55,000.
+You have to put be ready to put in the hours and miles to make it and earn your stripes.
+That’s already well above the minimum wage in most areas, and assuming you maintain a good record they’ll only go upwards from there.
 Highly-skilled drivers who have earned a reputation for making deliveries on time, or have the certifications for specialty jobs like hazardous materials (for example) could potentially be looking at $75K+ per year.

 Not to mention, an increasing number of shippers offer a wide range of bonuses to their drivers.
 Safe driving, high gas mileage, or driver referrals can all pad out your pay even further.
 Many companies now have incentive programs that will pay you back your tuition if you stay with them for a year or more!